ncss-tech/soilReports/inst/reports/region2/mlra-comparison/README.md

 # MLRA Comparison/Summary Report

+Download the pdf files from the docs folder of [this GitHub page](https://github.com/ncss-tech/soilReports/tree/master/docs), for background and instructions for the MLRA Comparison Report.

 This report was designed to assist with comparisons between MLRA concepts using a [pre-made raster sample database](https://github.com/ncss-tech/mlra-raster-db).
 You will need to put these database files into the same folder as `report.Rmd`.
 MLRA selection is done within `config.R`.
 Contact Dylan Beaudette (dylan.beaudette at ca.usda.gov) for questions or comments.

-Download the pdf files from the docs folder of [this GitHub page](https://github.com/ncss-tech/soilReports/tree/master/docs), for background and instructions for the Map Unit Summary Report and instructions for the MLRA Comparison Report.

 ```r
 # load this library